Founded by the International Code Council (ICC), Building Safety Month (BSM) is celebrated by jurisdictions worldwide during the month of May.

 Who Needs Building Codes

-All communities need building codes to protect their citizens from avoidable tragedies like fires, weather-related events and structural collapse.
-Model building codes are society's best way of protecting homes, offices, schools, manufacturing facilities, stores and entertainment venues.
+All communities need building codes to protect their citizens from disasters like fires, weather-related events and structural collapse.
+Model building codes are society’s best way of protecting homes, offices, schools, manufacturing facilities, stores and entertainment venues.
 Code officials work day in and day out to keep the public safe.
 Building Safety Month is a month-long celebration of all aspects of building safety that helps families, employers and leaders understand and appreciate the best practices that keep the places where we live, work and play, safe.